awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iam-role.md

 # AWS::IAM::Role<a name="aws-resource-iam-role"></a>

 Creates a new role for your AWS account\.
 For more information about roles, see [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/WorkingWithRoles.html)\.
-For information about quotas for role names and the number of roles you can create, see [IAM and STS quotas](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html) in the *IAM User Guide*\.
+For information about quotas for role names and the number of roles you can create, see [IAM and AWS STS quotas](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html) in the *IAM User Guide*\.

 ## Syntax<a name="aws-resource-iam-role-syntax"></a>